 Get Adventurous and Go White Water Rafting

-Ubud is popular for white water rafting, which is surprising to a lot of people.
+Ubud is popular for river rafting, which is surprising to a lot of people.
 But Ayung River runs through the surrounding area making excellent rapids for travellers to enjoy.
 Step away from the cultural side of Ubud for a while and enjoy some adrenaline through the beautiful surroundings.

 Read my detailed Ubud accommodation guide to find the best places from budget to luxury, hostels to hotels and villas.